A Mechanistic Study of Transformers Training Dynamics: Experimental results

-In this section, we extend the experiments of \cref{sec:training_dyn} for $d>2$.
+\paragraph{Two-phase learning and saddle points} In this section, we extend the experiments of \cref{sec:training_dyn} for $d>2$.
 In \cref{fig:grad-norms-full-batch-d-3-64}, we consider $d=3$ (top) and $d=64$ (bottom).
-We obtain similar conclusions than in the case $d=2$ in \cref{fig:grad-norms-full-batch} where the loss drops occur in tandem with high gradient norms for each layer, hinting at the exit of saddle points.
+We obtain similar conclusions to those in the case $d=2$ in \cref{fig:grad-norms-full-batch} where the loss drops occur in tandem with high gradient norms for each layer, hinting at the exit of saddle points.